thegetty/bronze-guidelines/_render/table-13.md

   is a key tool in technical studies of bronzes:
     <ul>
       <li>can provide a great deal of detailed information related to fabrication
-        method (especially of hollow-walled casts) that other methods cannot provide, particularly if no access to inside of hollow cast and endoscopy is not possible</li>
+        method (especially of hollow casts) that other methods cannot provide, particularly if no access to inside of hollow cast and endoscopy is not possible</li>
       <li>radiographs are often very aesthetic and didactic</li>